 My Capri & Amalfi Coast Experience

-Two places that people hear of and fantasize about checking off their Italian bucket list.
+The Amalfi Coast and Capri are two places that people hear of and fantasize about checking off their Italian bucket list.
 Are they worth the extra effort to get there?

 Margarita pizza in downtown Sorrento; July 2018